gplepage/lsqfit/doc/html/_sources/overview.txt

-the entire fit analysis for each bootstrap copy of the data, extracting fit results from each; and 3) use the variation of the fit results from bootstrap copy to bootstrap copy to determine an approximate probability distribution (possibly non-gaussian) for the each result.
+the entire fit analysis for each bootstrap copy of the data, extracting fit results from each; and 3) use the variation of the fit results from bootstrap copy to bootstrap copy to determine an approximate probability distribution (possibly non-Gaussian) for the each result.

 Consider the code from the previous section, where we might reasonably want another check on the error estimates for our results.
 That code can be